twplatformlabs/circleci-remote-docker/README.md

 </div>
 <br />

 **Debian version deprecated.
 2024.08.1 is last update.
-Moving to ubutu:oracular as Alpine alternative to be more aligned with CircleCI environment.**
+Moving to ubuntu:oracular as Alpine alternative to be more aligned with CircleCI environment.**

 With inspiration from the CircleCI convenience images, `twdps/circleci-remote-docker` maintains both Alpine and Ubuntu variants with both remote and self-hosted runners in mind.
 As the name suggests, this image is designed to serve as a starter image for building a use-tailored CircleCI [remote docker executor](https://circleci.com/docs/2.0/custom-images/#section=configuration).